RISC-OS-Community/DME-Core/.github/PULL_REQUEST_TEMPLATE.md

   Please be thorough and clearly explain the problem being solved.
   * If this PR adds a feature, look for previous discussion on the feature by searching the issues first.
   * Is this PR related to an issue?
+  * Does this PR implement any changes that are breaking/not backwards compatible?
 -->